 Is a rear-end collision always the fault of the rear driver?

-The state of Washington, contrary to popular belief, does not have any type of automatic determination of fault.
+The State of Washington, contrary to popular belief, does not have any type of automatic determination of fault.
 A lot of people believe that in a rear-end accident, the rear vehicle is always at fault, but legally, that is not the case.
-Fault must always be determined on a case by case basis, with the specific facts involved guiding the final ruling.
+Fault must always be determined on a case-by-case basis, with the specific facts involved guiding the final ruling.
 Although the vast majority of rear-end cases are found to be the fault of the rear vehicle, it is not an assured fact that the jury will see it that way.
-The insurance companies are well aware of this fact, and will oftentimes dispute fault in rear end cases regardless of whether or not their position holds any real merit.
+The insurance companies are well aware of this fact, and will oftentimes dispute fault in rear-end cases regardless of whether or not their position holds any real merit.
 There are many reasons they do this.
-Here are the top 3:
+Here are the top three:

 - The insurance company may try to do this as a delaying tactic.
 If they can dispute fault long enough with the accident victim so they do not file a claim before the statute of limitations runs out, then the insurance company won’t have to pay a dime.
 This delay tactic is used all the time against accident victims who do not have a Washington accident attorney to fight on their behalf.

 - Insurance companies will also dispute cases like these when the accident victim hires an attorney that they know is afraid to go to court.
 If the attorney is not willing to go the distance on an insurance claim, they will settle for damages that are much too low.
 If you hire a lawyer who is not willing to risk taking the case to court, the insurance company may dispute fault even if the evidence clearly shows that you had no role in causing the accident.

 Were you or someone you know injured in an accident?
 Our free book is for you